erMisetto/erMisetto/README.md

 > **External validation (BCG consultants):**
 > “Overall, very strong submission… unique slide design with clear structure of the challenge—well done.”
 > “You clearly considered the user-experience (UX) of the developed dashboard—great!”
-> “Excellent initiative in requesting write-access in Snowflake to build the Streamlit dashboard—shows ownership and problem-solving.”
+> “Excellent initiative in requesting write-access in Snowflake to build the real-time automated dashboard—shows ownership and problem-solving.”

 **My role**